HiKonv: Maximizing the Throughput of Quantized Convolution With Novel Bit-wise Management and Computation: Evaluations

 \subsubsection{Complete model evaluation}

 We apply our HiKonv solution to the entire UltraNet model~\cite{UltraNet2020} on the Xilinx Ultra96 MPSoC FPGA.
+The HiKonv convolution is implemented in the programmable logic as an accelerator for convolutions.
 The weight and activation of this model are quantized to 4-bit.
 We execute all the convolution layers on the programmable logic and the other layers on the ARM processor on the FPGA platform.
 We follow the same layer architecture and system architecture as the original UltraNet design and only change the computation for convolution with our HiKonv solution.
 Besides using DSPs, we also use small adders and shifters constructed by LUTs, taking advantage of the flexible configuration features of the FPGA.

 In addition to resource utilization, we also measure the throughput in frame-per-second (fps) and calculate the DSP efficiency in terms of Giga-operations-per-second-per-DSP (Gops/DSP) for comparison as shown in Table~\ref{tab:UltraNetimpl}.
 All the testing data is first loaded into the DDR to leverage the full capacity of the accelerators in our evaluations.